Former Qin: Rise of Fu Jiān and unification of northern China

 After Fu Jiān ascended the throne, he changed the imperial title back to Heavenly King.
 Although a Di, he had a strong background in Confucian education and employed many Han Chinese officials, the most prominent being his Prime Minister, Wang Meng.
 With the help of Wang Meng, Fu Jiān shifted the state's initial dependence on mercantile towards agrarian policies by promoting agriculture, building irrigation facilities along with resettling the Xiongnu and Xianbei people to work on the farmlands.
 Imperial power was centralized by reorganizing the bureaucracy and cracking down on powerful, corrupt nobles and officials.
 He also emphasized education and restored many of the traditional Chinese rituals.

+The Star Gauge (璇璣圖; Xuánjī Tú) palindrome, a famous poem written by Su Hui, a woman who lived under the Former Qin.
+Containing 841 characters, the palindrome can be read in different ways to generate over 3,000 shorter poems.

 Fu Jiān's early reign dealt with internal revolts by his dukes and vassal warlords, but by 368, these issues had largely been dealt with.
 At the time, his main rivals were the Former Yan to the east, led by the Murong-Xianbei, and the Eastern Jin in the south.
 In 369, taking advantage of Former Yan's vulnerability, Former Qin forces led by Wang Meng launched an invasion, and by the end of 370, all of Yan was conquered.
 In 371, Qin conquered Chouchi, and in 373, they captured Sichuan from Jin.
 Qin's unification of northern China was completed in 376, when they conquered Former Liang and Dai.
 Fu Jiān treated his defeated enemies with leniency and allowed them to serve in his administration.